phetsims/phet-info/doc/phet-development-overview.md

 Now you can test modifying the simulation code and see the changes by refreshing the browser.
 You can also use this to test on remote devices after looking up your ip address.
 If developing on Chrome, note that it can be helpful to set "Disable cache (while DevTools is open)" (see the devtools settings).
-Questions should be directed to the Devloping Interactive Simulations in HTML5 Google Group.
+Questions should be directed to the Developing Interactive Simulations in HTML5 Google Group.

 ## Getting Started (for macOS)